vaghelahetvi/SOFE3980U-Lab3/README.md

       kubectl delete -f mysql-service.yaml
       ```
 ## Deploy Maven Project
-In this section, a previous version of the Maven project created at milestone 2 (BinaryCalculatorWebapp) will be converted into a Docker image.
+In this section, We will create a new Docker image based on a previous version of the Maven project created at the second milestone, **BinaryCalculatorWebapp**. will be converted into a Docker image.
 GKE will be used to Deploy it.
 1. From the GCP console, change the current directory to the path **/BinaryCalculatorWebapp** at the cloned repository.
 Then, build the application to generate the WAR file.
    ```cmd
    cd ~/SOFE3980U-Lab3/BinaryCalculatorWebapp